Destinations Greece The Cyclades Santorini

 From Fira old port · half-day boat

-Cable car down from Fira (€6, 5-min ride; the donkey path takes 30 min and is rough on the knees).
-Small-boat operator out of the old port (€30–45); 30-min hike up Nea Kameni to the crater rim, then a swim in the brick-red sulphur springs at Palea Kameni.
-Bring an old swim — the iron oxide stains.
+Cable car down from Fira (€6, a 5-minute ride; the donkey path takes 30 and is rough on the knees).
+A small-boat operator out of the old port (€30–45), then the 30-minute hike up Nea Kameni to the crater rim and a swim in the brick-red sulphur springs at Palea Kameni.
+Bring an old swimsuit, because the iron oxide stains.

 €30–454 hours